amire80/znavot/README.md

 ## Special characters handling
-Some trail characters that are hard to put in filenames are automatically replaced with ASCII names:
+Some trail characters that are hard to put in filenames are automatically replaced with ASCII names.
+For a full list see the file `special_characters.yaml`.

-* 05B0: EXPLICITSHEVA
-* 05B1: EXPLICITHATAFSEGOL
-* 05B2: EXPLICITHATAFPATAH
-* 05B3: EXPLICITHATAFQAMATS
-* 05B4: EXPLICITHIRIQ
-* 05B5: EXPLICITTSERE
-* 05B6: EXPLICITSEGOL
-* 05B7: EXPLICITPATAH
-* 05B8: EXPLICITQAMATS
-* 05B9: EXPLICITHOLAM
-* 05BA: EXPLICITHOLAMHASER
-* 05BB: EXPLICITQUBUTS
-* 05BC: EXPLICITDAGESH
-* 05BF: EXPLICITRAFE
-* 05C1: EXPLICISHINDOT
-* 05C2: EXPLICISINDOT
-* 200B: EXPLICITZEROWIDTHSPACE
-* 200E: EXPLICITLRM
-* 200F: EXPLICITRLM
-* 202C: EXPLICITPDF
-* 202D: EXPLICITLRO
-* 202E: EXPLICITRLO
-* FFFC: EXPLICITOBJ

-In the text of the file itself, these characters are written explicitly in double quotes.
+In the text of the output file itself, these characters are written explicitly in double quotes.

 If you find more problematic characters that aren't here and you want